Tuesday, December 31, 2024

 Samh 9.29.1342 8:00

-As soon as Geodor left Jeanilotta, he sent a note to Theodomani requesting him to visit the following morning.
-Theodomani did not disappoint and by 8:00 the next morning was waiting in his library.
-He decided to present himself in the most unthreatening way possible and arrived in a silk dressing gown with a novel and coffee.
-Theodomani, who initially was ready to challenge him, was thrown entirely off guard.
+As soon as Geodor left Jeanilotta, he sent a message to Theodomani asking him to visit the following day.
+Theodomani did not disappoint.
+By 8:00 the next morning, he was waiting in the library.
+Geodor decided to present himself in the most unthreatening way possible and arrived in a silk dressing gown with a novel and coffee.
+Theodomani, who wanted to challenge him, was thrown entirely off guard.

-“It was hardly worth the while that I should become your savior from that cold and vast expanse to rob you afterwards of the affections of your lady-love.
-I confess I did not anticipate so great an honor,” Geodor said, extending his hand with a smile.
+“It was hardly worth my while that I should become your savior from that cold and vast expanse of space only to rob you afterward of the affections of your lady-love.
+I confess I didn’t anticipate so great an honor,” Geodor said, extending his hand with a smile.

-“Ah, indeed!" replied Geodor, with mock gravity.
-“However, you forget my rank—it would be impossible for me to accept."
+“Ah, indeed!” replied Geodor with mock gravity.
+“However, you forget my position—it would be impossible for me to accept.”

 Theodomani was too angry to speak.
-He walked to the window and began to pull the leaves from a beautiful exotic flower which was in full bloom.
+He walked to the window and began plucking the leaves from a beautiful exotic shrub in full bloom.
 Geodor watched him for a moment.
 Suddenly, he realized what Theodomani was doing.
-Springing up, he caught the hands of the young man, saying, “Come, exhaust your anger upon me, not upon Lira's poor rose.
-She will never forgive you, and I shall.”
+Springing up, he caught the hands of the young man, saying, “Come, exhaust your anger upon me—not upon Lira’s poor rose.
+She’ll never forgive you, and I will.”

-After a few moments, he continued, “I will not conceal from you that at times I have been a little jealous of you, but I kept trying to convince myself I was wrong.
-Last night, she confessed to me that her heart had not been as true as mine.
+After a few moments blowing his nose, he continued, “I won’t conceal from you that at times I have been jealous, but I kept trying to convince myself I was wrong.
+Last night, she confessed that her heart had not been as faithful as mine.
 She accused me of taking advantage of her youth to secure our pledge!
-When I questioned her, and asked if the attention you recently have paid her was the reason for her change of feelings, she stated that whether you were the cause or not was none of my business!
+When I asked if the attention you recently paid her was the reason for her change of heart, she stated that whether you were the cause or not was none of my business.
 She said she was giving me back my pledge and told me to make whatever inferences about it that I chose.
-At the last, she refused to even take my hand in parting.”
+At the last, she refused to take my hand in parting.”
 Here, his voice broke, and he again began to cry.
+Geodor rested a hand on his shoulder.

-“Lord Elwynalam,” Theodomani said, making a powerful effort to regain his self-control after a couple of minutes of silent weeping, “will you do me the honor to tell me the business upon which you desired my presence this morning?”
+“Viscount Elwynalam,” Theodomani said, making an intense effort to regain his self-control after a couple of minutes of silent weeping, “will you please tell me why you desired my presence this morning?”

-"Are you sure of that?" asked Theodomani, a little more mildly.
+“Are you sure of that?” asked Theodomani, a little more calmly.

-"Yes, perfectly sure.
+“Yes, I’m perfectly sure.
 But she has shown her true colors.
 If she is willing to give up her true love, and I believe she still has feelings for you, is she really worth losing sleep over?
 She has imposed a life-long separation, has she not?
-You were not to visit her again, she assured me."
+She assured me that you weren’t to visit again.”

 “Well, I have a simple plan to propose to you.
-Leave the city, engage in some active employment or amusement to preserve you from melancholy.
-I am planning to marry as soon as I can, but I can promise you I will not marry Miss Gillfillian.”
+Leave the city, and engage in some active employment or amusement to preserve you from sadness.
+I plan to marry as soon as I can arrange it, but I promise you I won’t marry Miss Gillfillian.”

-Geodor’s clear brilliant eye rested for a moment upon Theodomani, a sweet peculiar smile played about his mouth, and in a low solemn voice he said, “I never trifle with the human heart, and mine encases an image far too blessed to admit another.”
+Geodor’s clear eyes rested for a moment upon Theodomani as a gentle, peculiar smile played about his mouth.
+With a low, solemn voice, he said, “I never trifle with the human heart.
+Mine contains an image far too blessed to admit another.”

 “With the greatest pleasure,” answered the happy Theodomani.
 “I, of course, hope she will resume our relationship when I return.”

-"You may change your mind before that time.
-However, with a little experience added to her present stock, she may become a better wife for you if that is the path you eventually choose," said Geodor, and they parted the best of friends.
+“You may change your mind before that time.
+However, with a little experience added to her present person, she may become a better wife for you if that is the path you eventually choose,” Geodor said, and they parted the best of friends.

 The full ebook is available HERE or check back tomorrow for the next chapter.